 The Foodservice Packaging Institute has announced the first recipient of their foam recycling grant program, Alpine Waste & Recycling of Commerce City, Colorado.
 The grant program was intended to support communities that needed assistance purchasing equipment to recycle polystyrene.

-Case Studies: City Governments
+Recycling Case Studies: Government

 In many communities across Canada polystyrene recycling has taken root as an important piece to their recycling programs.
 From drop off facilities to curbside recycling programs, more people can recycle their foam than ever before.
 Now another community is bringing curbside foam recycling to their county.